 You don’t have to do this workout with the Stamina|X Adjustable Plyo Box, though it is catered to that specific piece of equipment.
 You’ll be able to perform this workout on a regular plyo box, a sturdy park bench or even a stair at your house.
 In addition to an elevated surface or plyo box, you’ll also need a timer set to go off every 20 seconds and every 10 seconds.
 If you don’t have a timer, Google and iPhone apps work well too!

 The structure of this workout is easy.
-Work for 20 seconds, rest for 10 seconds and repeat each exercise for six rounds with a minute rest between each round.
+Work for 20 seconds, rest for 10 seconds and repeat each exercise for eight rounds with a minute rest between each round.

 Two-minute warm-up (technically, one minute and 50 seconds)